Oxford University Women's Boat Club

-Oxford University Women's Boat Club (OUWBC) is the rowing club for female rowers (and coxes of either sex) who are students at the University of Oxford.
-The club was founded in 1926 and is now based in Wallingford at the Fleming Boat House, along with OUBC, OUWLRC and OULRC.
+Oxford University Women's Boat Club (OUWBC) was the rowing club for female rowers (and coxes of either sex) who were students at the University of Oxford.
+The club was founded in 1926 and was based in Wallingford at the Fleming Boat House, along with OUBC, OUWLRC and OULRC.

+In 2023, OUWBC merged with OUBC, OUWLRC and OULRC to form one Oxford University Boat Club.

-The training season runs from September through to July, with the major event, the Women's Boat Race against Cambridge University Women's Boat Club (CUWBC), happening in March or April.
+The training season ran from September through to July, with the major event, the Women's Boat Race against Cambridge University Women's Boat Club (CUWBC), happening in March or April.
 Up until 2015 the Women's Boat Race had taken place over 2000m as part of the Henley Boat Races on the Henley Reach.

 In 2015, for the first time, the Women's Boat Race took place on the 6.8 km Championship Course on the Tideway, and was televised on the BBC alongside the Men's Boat Race.

+In 2023, OUWBC was dissolved as a part of a merger between the various rowing clubs that represent Oxford at a University Level into one Oxford University Boat Club.

 History

 The original challenge between the Oxford and Cambridge University boat clubs was issued in 1829.
 As a result, two men's eights raced on the river at Henley-on-Thames.
 In 1836 the race was moved to the Tideway in London, and it has remained there ever since.
 At this time rowing was not seen as an appropriate sport for a lady.
 However, towards the end of the century attitudes began to change.

 The two universities caught onto the trend a few decades later and OUWBC was formed in May 1926.
 Following on from this the 'Ladies' Boat Race' was founded in 1927.
 The first races took place on The Isis in Oxford and took the form of a time and style contest, since the Principals of the women's colleges disapproved of racing.
 The OUWBC was disbanded for financial reasons in 1953 but re-formed in 1964.
 The races were held alternately on The Isis and The Cam and in 1975 a 2nd VIII race was added.
 In 1977 the 'Women's Boat Race' was invited to join the men's lightweights at Henley and so the 'Henley Boat Races' were established.

 At this time, the women's reserve race crews were named 'Osiris' (Oxford) and 'Blondie' (Cambridge) to parallel the men's reserves 'Isis' and 'Goldie'.
 From 1977 to 2014 the Women's Boat Race continued to be held at Henley over 2000m (excluding 2013 where the race was moved to Dorney Lake due to flooding).